Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 .. note::

-    Remember that you can directly create query objects programmatically using the objects in the :mod:` whoosh_reloaded.query` module.
+    Remember that you can directly create query objects programmatically using the objects in the :mod:` whoosh.query` module.
 If you are not processing actual user queries, this is preferable to building a query string just to parse it.